mozilla/voice-corpus-tool/README.md

 Buffer operations:

   shuffle
-	Randoimize order of the sample buffer
+	Randomize order of the sample buffer

   order
 	Order samples in buffer by length